Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Methodology

 There are 14 road types in total: living street, motorway, motorway link, primary, primary link, residential, road, secondary, secondary link, tertiary, tertiary link, trailhead, trunk, and trunk link.
 We report the probability of different road types in Figure~\ref{fig_road_count}.
 This processed road graph serves as the structural backbone for integrating visual and contextual data in our framework.

 \textbf{Satellite image data.} Building upon the extracted road network, we obtain high-resolution satellite images centered at each node, each of which typically corresponds to a road intersection.
 The geographic coordinates of these nodes guide the image collection process, ensuring tight spatial alignment between the visual and structural representations.
 For each state, we collect hundreds of thousands of satellite images, resulting in a large-scale visual dataset.
 We implement two strategies for image acquisition: (1) directly fetching static images using the Mapbox Static API, and (2) reconstructing large images by stitching together $25$ smaller tiles.
 Each final image has a resolution of $1024 \times 1024$ pixels and covers approximately $200 \, \mathrm{m} \times 200 \, \mathrm{m}$ of physical space, capturing rich visual cues and fine-grained road features.
-In summary, for each network node in the road network, we align one satellite image to that node, for all six states.
-Therefore, the number of satellite images is equal to the number of nodes.
+In summary, for each node in the road network, we align one satellite image to that node across all six states.
+Therefore, the number of satellite images equals the number of nodes.

 \textbf{Accident records.} As accident occurrence serves as the primary prediction objective in our framework, we obtain accident records from official sources, specifically the Departments of Transportation (DOT) of each U.S. state, to ensure high reliability and real-world relevance.
-We collected accident records spanning up to the past two decades, with states providing data ranging from the early 2000s to as recent as 2025.
+We collected accident records dating back up to two decades, with states providing data ranging from the early 2000s to 2025.
 However, these records vary significantly across states in terms of file format, schema, field names, spatial encoding, and level of detail.
 To enable unified modeling and large-scale analysis, we perform extensive preprocessing and normalization to convert all state-specific datasets into a standardized format.
 Further, we align their axes with the satellite images.

-The overall statistics of our dataset are shown in Table~\ref{tab_img_dataset_statistic}, including the period of accidents, total number of accidents, and total number of satellite images.
+The overall statistics of our dataset are shown in Table~\ref{tab_img_dataset_statistic}, including the accident period, the total number of accidents, and the total number of satellite images.
 More details about the dataset collection process can be found in Appendix~\ref{app_data_collection}.

 \begin{remark} Compared with the most recent dataset on traffic accidents \cite{nippani2023graph}, our dataset now includes over one million satellite images.
 Additionally, we align the axes of the satellite images with the road networks to perform analysis with both data modalities. \end{remark}